yininghase/multiagent-collision-mining/README.md

 For the interested reader, the project page also contains **Probability Density Function of Collision Rate** and **Robustness Analysis for Steering Angle Noise and Position Noise**.

-[1]: Y. Ma, Q. Khan, and D. Cremers, “Multi agent navigation in unconstrained environments using a centralized attention based graphicalneural network controller,” in IEEE 26th International Conference on Intelligent Transportation Systems, 2023.
+[1]: Y. Ma, Q. Khan and D. Cremers, "Multi Agent Navigation in Unconstrained Environments using a Centralized Attention based Graphical Neural Network Controller," 2023 IEEE 26th International Conference on Intelligent Transportation Systems (ITSC), Bilbao, Spain, 2023, pp. 2893-2900, doi: 10.1109/ITSC57777.2023.10422072.

 ## GNN Model Inference Runtime